Improving Model Choice in Classification: An Approach Based on Clustering of Covariance Matrices: Parsimonious Classification of Covariance Matrices

 Consequently, given a level of parsimony $\mathscr M$, the covariance matrix classification problem in $G$ classes consists in solving the equation

-In order to avoid the combinatorial problem of maximizing within $\mathscr H$, denoting the variable parameters by $\pmb V=(V_1,\ldots,V_k)$ and the common parameters by $\pmb C=(C_1,\ldots,C_G)$, we focus on the problem of maximizing
+In order to avoid the combinatorial problem of maximizing within $\mathscr H$, denoting the variable parameters by $\pmb V=(V_1,\ldots,V_{{K}})$ and the common parameters by $\pmb C=(C_1,\ldots,C_G)$, we focus on the problem of maximizing

-since the value $\pmb P^*$ maximizing this function agrees with the optimal $\pmb P^*$ in (\ref{eq:classproblem}).
+since the value ${{{\pmb u}}}$ maximizing this function agrees with the optimal ${\hat{{\pmb u}}}$ in (\ref{eq:classproblem}).
 This problem will be referred to as \textbf{Classification $\pmb G$-}$\pmb{\mathscr M}$.
-From the expression of the d-dimensional Wishart density, we can see that maximizing $W$ is equivalent to minimizing with respect to the same parameters the function
+From the expression of the ${d}$-dimensional Wishart density, we can see that maximizing $W$ is equivalent to minimizing with respect to the same parameters the function

-which can be achieved through a simple modification of the CEM algorithm (Classification Expectation Maximization, introduced in \cite{CEM}), for any of the fourteen parsimonious levels.
+{Maximization} can be achieved through a simple modification of the CEM algorithm (Classification Expectation Maximization, introduced in \cite{CEM}), for any of the fourteen parsimonious levels.
 A sketch of the algorithm is presented here:\\

-\textbf{Classification} $\pmb G$-$\pmb{\mathscr M:}$ Starting from an initial estimation $\mathbf{C^0}=(C_1^0,\ldots,C_G^0)$ of the common parameters, which may be taken as the parameters of $G$ different matrices $S_i$ randomly chosen between $S_1,\ldots,S_k$, the $m^{th}$ iteration consists of the following steps:
+\textbf{Classification} $\pmb G$-$\pmb{\mathscr M:}$ Starting from an initial estimation $\pmb{C^0}=(C_1^0,\ldots,C_G^0)$ of the common parameters, which may be taken as the parameters of $G$ different matrices $S_{{k}}$ randomly chosen between $S_1,\ldots,S_{{K}}$, the $m^{th}$ iteration consists of the following steps: